anita-kasperek/AnitakasperekUX.github.io/README.md

-If you would like to share some thoughts, I'd love to hear any feedback!
+If you'd like to add any insights, I'd love to hear any feedback!